tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Configuration
 -------------

-Thanks to Paypal Sandbox accounts, you can test the entire payment flow in Odoo.
+Thanks to Paypal Sandbox accounts, you can test the entire payment flow in CoquiAPPs.

 Log into the `Paypal Developer Site <https://developer.paypal.com/>`_ using your Paypal credentials, which creates two sandbox accounts: